MicrosoftDocs/WindowsCommunityToolkitDocs/docs/high-performance/Ref.md

 ## How it works

+> [!NOTE]
-Due to how it's implemented on different .NET Standard contracts, the `Ref<T>` has some minor differences on .NET Standard 2.0 and .NET Standard 2.1.
+> Due to how it's implemented on different .NET Standard contracts, the `Ref<T>` has some minor differences on .NET Standard 2.0 and .NET Standard 2.1.
 In particular, on .NET Standard 2.0 it can only be used to reference fields _within an object_, instead of arbitrary values pointed by a managed reference.
 This is because the underlying APIs being used on .NET Standard 2.0 don't have built-in support for the `Span<T>` type.

 ### `Ref<T>` on .NET Standard 2.0